GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 You and your colleagues decide to see what is wrong by navigating to the **Movie Guru** website.
 You notice that approximately 50% of your chat messages fail.

-Look at the video below to understand what the user experience is like:
+Look at the video below to understand what the user experience is like (the video is sped up):

 [![**Movie Guru Failure Experience**](https://img.youtube.com/vi/O5C1DT1IjBw/0.jpg)](https://www.youtube.com/watch?v=O5C1DT1IjBw)